Worldline1/Active-Directory-Project/README.md

 The configurations should be done by now.
 To test them, let's go to the **Apps** menu and select **Search & Reporting**.

-Type 'index="endpoint"' into the search bar and press the search icon.
+Type `index="endpoint"` into the search bar and press the search icon.

 If all the steps are done correctly, some events like the ones shown below will be displayed.